escape2020/school2021/participants_logbook.md

 * This was my first summer school and I am very grateful that I attended it.
 The organisation was great, all the tutors very friendly and always willing to help and the materials provided extremely helpful.
   The contents tought provide a very mighty tool and I will try to integrate it to my workflow.
 Many thanks!
 Robert Kamlah

+* This summer school was a new experience for me, but definitely a welcome one.
+The contents will be very helpful for my master's thesis and I'm sure that I will revisit some of the lectures sooner or later.
+I hope I can participate in similar events in person soon.
+Thank you all very much!
+Martin Schneider